Heavy Load Blues

 Heavy Load Blues is the twelfth studio album by American four-piece jam band Gov't Mule.
-It was released on November 12, 2021 via Fantasy Records, marking the band's second full-length for the label.
-Produced by member Warren Haynes alongside John Paterno, the album encompasses a mix of original songs and revered covers in a traditional blues sound.
+It was released on November 12, 2021, via Fantasy Records, marking the band's second full-length record for the label.
+Produced by Warren Haynes and John Paterno, the album encompasses a mix of original songs and covers, played with a traditional blues sound.
 The album is dedicated to Paul Koch.

 At the 65th Annual Grammy Awards, the album was nominated for a Grammy Award for Best Traditional Blues Album, but lost to Get on Board.

 Background

 According to the band's co-founder Warren Haynes, he brooded the idea of making a blues album for years.
 Having written songs during the COVID-19 lockdowns, he was unsure whether to go solo or record with the band, wondering if the rest of Gov't Mule would be receptive into it.
 While talking to the band's manager Stefanie Scamardo about their next album, however, she suggested they make blues and when the quartet agreed to the idea, there was one more stipulation: the band had to record two albums simultaneously.

 The recording sessions took place in two adjoining rooms at the studio at the Power Station New England in Waterford, with each room set up differently.
 The room for the blues album had lower ceilings, a smaller drum kit, vintage equipment, guitars and amplifiers, and recorded directly to analog tape to capture an authentic sound.
 The band dedicated their night time to live tracking of a blues album, while being busy during the day working on the consistent Gov't Mule album (eventually titled Peace...
 Like a River and released in 2023).

 Their version of Howlin' Wolf's "I Asked Her For Water", which Haynes says is the most different from the original and set the tone for the entire project, was recorded first and in one take.
 "Heavy Load" was recorded last.
-Haynes cited Elmore James, Junior Wells, Bobby Bland, Tom Waits and Howlin' Wolf as the main inspiration behind the album.
+Haynes cited Elmore James, Junior Wells, Bobby Bland, Tom Waits and Howlin' Wolf as the main inspirations behind the album.

 On September 8, 2021, the band announced the release of their upcoming album entitled Heavy Load Blues for November 21, 2021, dubbing it their "first-ever blues album", and also shared a full track list, cover artwork, tour dates and the song "Heavy Load" from the LP.